 A large new study from Harvard University provides more evidence that the GWI’s Wellness

 Moonshot: A World Free of Preventable Disease is urgent and highly actionable.
-The study, examining 34 years of health/lifestyle info on 123,000 men and women, found that five behaviors—eating a healthy diet, not smoking, getting regular exercise, moderate alcohol consumption, and maintaining a normal weight—can extend life expectancy at 50 by more than a decade…even without the discovery of a single new drug or medical treatment.
+The study, examining 34 years of health and lifestyle info on 123,000 men and women, found that five behaviors—eating a healthy diet, not smoking, getting regular physical activity, moderate alcohol consumption, and maintaining a normal weight—can extend life expectancy at 50 by more than a decade, even without the discovery of a single new drug or medical treatment.

 The scientists calculated that, on average, a 50-year-old man who adopted all five healthy behaviors would live 12 years longer than a man who did none.
 A woman adopting the five habits would live an average of 14 more years.
 The more low-risk factors a person had, the longer their projected life span was.
 For example, a 50-year-old woman with four healthy factors could expect to live to around 89, those with three to 87, and those with two to 84.
 Sadly, only 2 percent of the people studied had all five low-risk factors, and a third had two or fewer.